pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     edition)

 The books are not required for the class.
-Students are expected to take notes during the presentation of the material in the classroom and the recitations.
-Homeworks and exams will be based on the presented material.
+Students are expected to take notes during the esentation of the material in the classroom and the recitations.
+Homeworks and exams will be based on the esented material.

 ### Exams